-[Romania] In Romania, the "Partnership analysis and labour market forecasting system with continuing adaptation to economic dynamics84," since 2015 is used to better inform employers in the labour market and to assist in targeting the interventions of the National Agency for Employment.
+[Romania] In Romania, the "Partnership analysis and labour market forecasting system with continuing adaptation to economic dynamics" since 2015 is used to better inform employers in the labour market and to assist in targeting the interventions of the National Agency for Employment.
 The aim is to respond to a growing need of updated information from employers, social partners and other stakeholders of the labour market, in order to improve access to labour market information, to deal with mismatches, as well as to enhance the capabilities of the National Agency for Employment to provide and elaborate labour market analyses and forecasts.
 By providing in depth analysis and forecast, including at the regional level and by occupation, it assists employers in meeting their skills need and filling their skills' gaps.
 It also enables the public employment services to better target its supply of specific interventions and thus allocate resources efficiently.
 The National Research Institute in the field of Labour and Social Protection of Romania (INCSMPS) has been the main partner that has designed the technical part of the instrument and supplied the methodology for the forecasting instrument, as well as performing regular updates upon request.
 However, monitoring, evaluation and maintenance are entirely the responsibility of the National Agency for Employment (NAE).
+The other stakeholders have been involved in the testing of the instrument, as well as in the validation of the data from forecasting.
+The current functioning of the system (following termination of the ESF financed project) is financed from the annual budget of the PES.
+Progress is measured by the National Agency for Employment, looking at the number of users and the number of forecasts and analysis produced.

 - "In Romania, Quantitative, Verbal and Reasoning Abilities show intense shortages.
 Shortages in the Skills areas of System Evaluation and System Analysis are also high, and stronger than that of the average across the OECD.
 Romania also faces shortages in most Knowledge areas, especially for Mathematics Knowledge and Computers and Electronics, which both have stronger shortages than across the OECD."
 (OECD, 2018f, p.1.). - In Romania 6 out of 10 jobs facing skill shortage are in occupations requiring medium skills.
 About 35% of jobs that are hard-to-fill are in occupations requiring high-skills while 7% are in jobs requiring low-skills. - The Education sector is the one facing the most acute occupational shortage in Romania.
-The sectors with the largest surpluses are Agriculture, Forestry and
+The sectors with the largest surpluses are Agriculture, Forestry and Fishing and Administrative activities and Support activities. - > 3 out of 10 workers in Romania are either over- or under-qualified for the work that they are doing.
+In Romania, over 50% of graduates in the fields of Natural Sciences, Mathematics and Statistics, Arts and Humanities, ICT and Agriculture, Forestry, Fisheries and Veterinary work in a job different from the field they specialised in (field-of-study mismatch).

-84 Sistem partenerial de analiza si prognoza pentru piata muncii adaptat continuu la dinamica economica - POSDRU 180/4.1./S/155259.
+83 Sistem partenerial de analiza si prognoza pentru piata muncii adaptat continuu la dinamica economica - POSDRU 180/4.1./S/155259.
 It is a ESF financed project.